 The second condition I refer to as the Broken Camel.
 We all know the saying, “The straw that broke the camel’s back.”
 In most organizations I deal with, the leadership has not only ignored one conflict, but they have ignored or swept under the rug many small conflicts.
 Over time, the many small conflicts have built up to create a massive problem.
 In my experience, there is rarely one thing that caused the conflict.
 It is usually hundreds of unresolved small things that have slowly eroded the team’s ability to communicate, trust, solve problems, work together and think together effectively.

 In these types of situations, I have adapted the Institute of Cultural Affairs’ (ICA) Journey Wall method (see appendix A).
 We use it to identify significant events or situations that have occurred and have impacted the organization, the team or individual staff members.
-The staff writes each event on a card and stick the cards on the Journey Wall.
+The staff writes each event on a card and sticks the cards on the Journey Wall.
 The Wall is at least ten metres long, with a date ruler across the top.
 Today’s date is on the far-right hand side and the ruler counts back in time from there.
 Depending on the organisational history and length of time the staff has been with the organization, the ruler may count back a few months, a year, ten years or longer.
 In a staff group of 15–20 people, we would typically have 150–200 cards on the wall by the end of a two-hour silent reflection time block.
 This may sound like a long time, but remember we are dealing with a conflict situation that has evolved or grown over many years.

 In the second step of the process, the facilitator engages the team in a dialogue about each card.
 They discuss what happened, people’s different interpretations of what happened.
 They examine how it made them feel, what assumptions were made and the impact all of that had on themselves and the organization.
 This can be a very intense and difficult conversation, and requires a facilitator skilled in dealing with highly emotional, often divisive dialogues.
 However, the benefits of this approach are immeasurable!
 As participants see the value of ‘digging up the old dirt’, they start to say things like, “I had no idea that is what you thought,” “I didn’t realize that was why x happened,” “I wish you had told me that earlier,” and “But I thought you said that because…”